fibohumanoidlab/FIBOT/README.md

 * **Provider** : FIBO Humanoid Lab, KMUTT, Thailand
 * **Contact** : russapat@gmail.com

-# Document
+# Introduction
-this document be a part of FRA506 humanoid.
-In this document including of introduction content conclusion and suggestion
+The decision of the player is an important part of the match that can lead to victory.
+A good decision can measure the intelligence of the robot.
+In 2022, our team uses a state machine to create an algorithm.
+However, a state machine has some disadvantages compared to a behavior tree.
+For example, the behavior tree can be coded in a node and connected with other nodes like a tree. it’s able to overwrite the behavior node or recreate the tree with the same behavior node.
+Moreover, our system is developed using ROS2 which has a behavior tree extension.

 # Installation

-This package use extends py_trees package with behaviours, idioms, a tree manager and command line tools that suited for ROS2 ecosystem.
+This package use extends the py_trees package with behaviors, idioms, a tree manager, and command line tools that are suited for the ROS2 ecosystem.
-To enable the package, first, we must install following package.
+To enable the package, first, we must install the following package.

 ## Install py_trees_ros package
 ```
 git clone https://github.com/splintered-reality/py_trees_ros.git